anshi0/chrome_extension/README.md

 1. I created 44 gesture samples using OpenCV.
 For each gesture I captured 1200 images which were 50x50 pixels.
 All theses images are in grayscale stored in the gestures/ folder.
 The pictures were flipped using flip_images.py.
 This script flips every image along the vertical axis.
 Hence each gesture has 2400 images.

-2. Learned what a CNN is and how it works.
+2. Learnt what a CNN is and how it works.
 Created a CNN Model.

 3. Trained that model using Keras.
 Tested it out on a live video stream.